 where $\varphi_\ast$ is the saddle \eqref{eq:varphi_saddle} with the conical singularity at the origin.
 Since the two saddles are related by a conformal transformation, they describe the same semiclassical geometry $\dd s_\ast^2 = e^{2 \varphi_\ast} \dd \tilde{s}^2$, albeit in different coordinates.
 It follows that $\varphi_\ast^{g_0}$ solves the equations of motion \eqref{eq:geom_eom} from their geometric nature.

-To compute the on-shell action we follow §\ref{sec:saddle} but excise a disk of radius $\epsilon$ centered around $z_0$ instead of the origin. \footnote{It is crucial that the \emph{fiducial} radius $\epsilon \tilde{L}$ is independent of $z_0$.} We will show that the Liouville action can be computed as
+To compute the on-shell action we follow §\ref{sec:saddle} but excise a disk of radius $\epsilon$ centred around $z_0$ instead of the origin. \footnote{It is crucial that the \emph{fiducial} radius $\epsilon \tilde{L}$ of the excised disk is independent of $z_0$.} We will show that the Liouville action can be computed as

 where $\gamma$ is the boundary of the excised region.